Team-Hypha/hypha-agent/README.md

 *IMPORTANT*: You will need to deploy the [hypha-backend](https://github.com/Team-Hypha/hypha-backend) first to get your gateway collector endpoint.
 This is the IP:port where the hypha-agent will send telemetry data.

+## Instrument your application
+1. cd into your application directory and download the Hypha instrumentation file `curl -O https://raw.githubusercontent.com/Team-Hypha/hypha-agent/main/tracing.js`
+2. To run your Node application, use `node -r tracing.js <applicationfile>.js`

 ## Agent Setup

 Follow these steps to run the agent: